B.A. in Design|Media Arts at UCLA

 For both First Year and Transfer applicants, the evaluation considers the following:

-Portfolio of creative work
+Portfolio of creative work (submitted in SlideRoom)

-Academic Record (from UC application)
+Academic History (from UC application)

 Extracurriculars/Honors/Awards (from UC application)